RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/01-Customer_Flow - Day 1.md

 1. Show in Azure Portal that offer was subscribed and it is in pending state.
 2. Answer questions:
 - Why offer is in pending state instead activated?
-- When customer will start be charging, on purchase date or on activation date?
+- When will the customer start being charged? on purchase date or on activation date?
-- Who hosts the page that customer is redirected - Azure Marketplace or partner on it's own subscription?
+- Who is hosting the page that customer is redirected - Azure Marketplace or the partner on it's own infrastructure?
-- How partner knows that a customer purchased the solution?
+- How the partner knows that the customer purchased the solution?
 - Why AAD is mandatory for landing page?
-- What is max number of the days between Subscription and Activation?
+- What is the maximum number of the days between Subscription and Activation?
 - Why you need to call resolve token endpoint in landing page and what information it gives you?
-- What endpoint should be called to activate subscription?
+- What endpoint needs to be called to activate the subscription?
-- Which field from JSON object received after calling Resolve token endpoint give you the contact email of customer?
+- Which field from JSON object received after calling Resolve token endpoint gives you the contact email to the customer?
 3. Describe client subscription lifecycle and retention

 ## Learning Resources